 - Cooked Sweet Potato

 These really pack in a great nutritional punch.
 Sweet potatoes contains tons of fiber, vitamins, antioxidants and minerals.
 It’s chock full of vitamins A, C, B6, Manganese, potassium and more.

 They also promote gut health and support healthy vision.
 For more info about all the great things sweet potatoes offer to your health you can check out this article.

 Oats are another power food.
 They are filled with Manganese, phosphorus, magnesium, calcium and more.
 They also have been linked to weight loss, lower blood sugar levels, and reduced risk of heart disease.
-They can even decrease the risk of childhood asthma!

 Even the cinnamon in this recipe will give your health a boost.
 Cinnamon is an anti inflammatory and is loaded with antioxidants, among many other amazing health benefits.